Sari Fisk Award

 The trophy was named after Marjamäki for the 2010–11 season and was first awarded to Riikka Noronen of HPK Kiekkonaiset.
 The most Sari Fisk Awards won by a player is two, a record held by both Noronen and Saija Tarkki.
 Tarkki is the only player to win the trophy consecutively, claiming it in the 2017–18 and 2018–19 seasons.
-The title is currently held by Ada Eronen of Kiekko-Espoo, winner in the 2024–25 season.
+The title is currently held by Pauliina Salonen of IFK Helsinki, winner in the 2025–26 season.